klytje/Speciale/analysis/scripts/special/readme.txt

 interference_merger
 needed for sim3a simulations with interference to work, since they do not work out of the box.
 Made by Morten (like sim3a_i itself).

-sim_i_compare
-the main script for all sim3a_i simulations. it makes a Dalitz plot and compares some projections of it with the data.

 #######################
 ### ARTICLE FIGURES ###
 #######################